How to Budget for Sales Training

 Why Budget for Sales Training?

-Because many of us slashed or froze headcount and training budgets in 2023, we recommend that planning for 2024 should be based on 2022 budgets.
+Because many of us slashed or froze headcount and training budgets in 2023 and 2024, we recommend that planning for 2025 should be based on 2022 budgets.
 Before the economic uncertainty, we saw organizations spending more on employee development.
 This was driven by increasing customer expectations, shrinking pools of available talent, and a resounding demand by the employee base.

 In 2022, the average company budgeted approximately $1200/per employee for professional development annually – up about 14% over the previous year.
 Keep in mind, that this average number is for all employees – from forklift driver to CEO.
 Not a surprise, but services and manufacturing industries reported the largest budget increases, whereas government, education, and nonprofits largely stayed the same or decreased.